Understanding Item Analyses

-- The intercorrelations among the items -- the greater the relative number of positive relationships, and the stronger those relationships are, the greater the reliability.
-Item discrimination indices and the test's reliability coefficient are related in this regard.
+- Intercorrelations among the items — the greater the relative number of positive relationships, and the stronger those relationships are, the greater the reliability.
+Item discrimination indices and the test’s reliability coefficient are related in this regard.

-- The length of the test -- a test with more items will have a higher reliability, all other things being equal.
+- Test length — a test with more items will have a higher reliability, all other things being equal.

-- The content of the test -- generally, the more diverse the subject matter tested and the testing techniques used, the lower the reliability.
+- Test content — generally, the more diverse the subject matter tested and the testing techniques used, the lower the reliability.